Honey Mesquite, Texas Mesquite

 Native to deserts in the Southwest, Mexico, and South America.
-Though hardy in other environments, Mesquites are most commonly grown in deserts, where they are among the toughest and most useful of trees.
+Though hardy in other environments, mesquites are most commonly grown in deserts, where they are among the toughest and most useful of trees.
 Much of their success in these harsh conditions is due to their roots, which will travel great distances to find water (a trait that will cause problems if plants tap into drainage or sewer lines).
-Once established, these plants are highly drought tolerant, but quickly adapt to regular lawn watering.
+Once established, these plants are highly drought-tolerant, but quickly adapt to regular lawn watering.
 In poor, rocky soil and without additional water, mesquites are shrubby; in deep soil where roots can reach ground water, or where irrigation is generous, they grow rapidly to about 30 ft. tall, with a picturesque, spreading canopy approximately as wide as high.Prosopis glandulosa

-Coarse-textured grass from tropical and subtropical regions.
-Spreads fast by surface runners that root...
+This coarse-textured grass from tropical and subtropical regions spreads fast by surface runners that ...

 Native to Northern Mexico and the canyons and washes of the Sonoran Desert in Arizona and New Mexico. ...